4 Helpful / 0 Not

 3 of 4 people found this review helpful.

-Pros: A natural beauty, this course plays through a large multi-use park, featuring several lakes, light to moderately wooded fairways, and a large (by SW Florida standards) hill.
-Epic signature finishing hole 18.
+Pros: A natural beauty, this course plays through a large multi-use park, featuring several lakes, light to moderately wooded fairways, and a large (by SW FL standards) hill with one really fun top of the hill hole to unload your bag on and a scenic downhill hole 18 with water dangerously close on the left.

 The course is somewhat easy to navigate, with good pacing and flow.

-The holes range from medium length to long and offer plenty of challenge.
+The holes range from medium length to long and offer up plenty of challenges.
+(Red tees shorten up the holes considerably and make the water holes more manageable).
 You probably will use every disc in your bag here.

-Map/scorecards available in rec center and on the board by hole 1.
+Map/scorecards available in the rec center and on the board by hole 1.

 Some pavilions with picnic tables provide a few nice places to take a rest.

 The park was very clean and well maintained.
-They were mowing the park on the morning of July 4th.
+They were mowing the park on the morning of July 4th on one of our visits.

 The course has a huge fun factor.